ippontech/blog-usa/posts/setting-up-a-shared-library-and-seed-job-in-jenkins-2.md

 }
 ```
 ### Adding a `Jenkinsfile` to our JHipster services
-We weill configure a `Jenkinsfile` in our services to point to our Shared Library.
-This is necessary to execute the stages for our `pipelineJob` and `multibranchPipelineJob`.
+We weill configure a `Jenkinsfile` in our microservices to point to our Shared Library.
-   * **Note** We are introducing one of the greatest features associated with the Shared Library here.
+   * **Note** We are introducing a great feature associated with the Shared Library here.
 The `@Library` annotation provides a lot of flexibility.
-Within the annotation, you will always need to provide the name of your Shared Library.
-However, if you add another `@` sign at the end of the name, you can tell your `Jenkinsfile` to read specific branches or tags from your Shared Library.
-In fact, as you observe the code, that is what we did with `@part2`.
+Within the annotation, you will always need to provide the name of your Shared Library (e.g. `jenkins-shared-library`).
+However, if you add another `@` sign at the end of the Shared Library name, you can tell your `Jenkinsfile` to read specific branches or tags from your Shared Library.
+In fact, in the code below, that is what we did with `@part2`.

 1. At the root of your JHipster project, add a `Jenkinsfile` with the below code
 ```groovy